Effective Tests: How Faking It Can Help You

-In part 4 of our series, I presented a Test-Driven Development primer before beginning our exercise.
+In part 1 of our Test-First example, I presented a Test-Driven Development primer before beginning our exercise.
 One of the techniques I’d like to discuss a little further before we continue is the TDD practice of using fake implementations as a strategy for getting a test to pass.

 While not discounting the benefits of using the Obvious Implementation first when a clear and fast implementation can be achieved, the recommendation to “Fake It (Until You Make It)” participates in several helpful strategies, each with their own unique benefits: